Report a Hacker Here and Learn How to File a Police Report

-Below is a guide for each country on how to report the hacker to law enforcement.
+Each country has a different way of tackling the problem.
+Below is a guide for each country on reporting the hacker to law enforcement.

-Reporting Cybercrime in the U.S.
+Reporting Cybercrime in the United States

 Department of Justice

-The DOJ website has comprehensive information about who you need to contact depending on your circumstances. | Source: Department of Justice Website
+Depending on your circumstances, the DOJ website has comprehensive information about who you need to contact. | Source: Department of Justice Website

-In the United States, how you report cybercrime depends on what sort of crime you’re reporting.
-In cases of copyright infringement, hacking, and other serious cases you can use the Department of Justice (DOJ) website.
+• You can use the Department of Justice (DOJ) website to report copyright infringement, hacking, and other severe cases.
 They provide a contact list of contact information for various branches of law enforcement depending on the specific crime committed.

 Reporting Cybercrime in the UK